Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Results and Discussion

-~The $R_{q}=2$ contour of the RQM model when the $m_{\sigma}=500(400)$ MeV in the Fig.~\ref{fig5b},~is spread to 50.2 (36.7) MeV \{39.2(28.7) MeV above and 11(8) MeV below the $T_{\cep}$\} on the $T$ axis while the corresponding spread on the $\mu$ axis is 58.3(44.3) MeV \{47.2(34.6) MeV lower and 11.1(9.7) MeV higher than the $\mu_{\cep}$)\}. ~The smaller size of the $R_{q}=3$ contour for the $m_{\sigma}=500(400)$ MeV is 33.2(25.1) MeV on the $T$ axis \{25.2(17.7) MeV above and 8(7.4) MeV below the $T_{\cep}$\} and 35.7(29.7) MeV on the $\mu$ axis \{28(20.3) MeV lower and 7.7(9.4) MeV higher than the $\mu_{\cep}$\}.~The smallest spread of the $R_{q}=5$ contour corresponding to the $m_{\sigma}=500(400)$ MeV,~is 21.8(15.2) MeV on the $T$ axis \{15.8(10.7) MeV above and 6(4.5) MeV below the $T_{\cep}$\} and 22.4(17.7) MeV on the $\mu$ axis \{16.5(11.9) MeV lower and 5.9(5.8) MeV higher than the $\mu_{\cep}$\}.~The extensions of the $R_{q}=2,3 \text{ and } 5$ contours for the $m_{\sigma}=400$ MeV along the $T$ axis and $\mu$ axis in the Fig.~\ref{fig5b},~are smaller than the corresponding contour sizes for the $m_{\sigma}=500$ MeV in the sequential order of (13.5,8.1 and 6.6) MeV on the $T$ axis and (14.0,6.0 and 4.7) MeV on the $\mu$ axis.~One can see that the spreads of the RQM model susceptibility contours in the temperature direction are nearly equivalent to their spread in the chemical potential direction (only the $R_{q}=2$ contour is about 14 percent larger along the $\mu$ axis (by 8 MeV) when compared to its size along the $T$ axis).~It is worth pointing out that the consistently treated effect of the quark one-loop vacuum fluctuations in the improved effective potential of the RQM model,~gives rise to a broad,~somewhat symmetrical critical regions enveloping the CEP,~which are larger in a direction perpendicular to the crossover transition line.~Furthermore when the $m_{\sigma}=500$ MeV in the RQM model,~the TCP lies very close to the boundary of the outer $R_{q}=2$ contour while the TCP lies significantly away from the boundary of the $R_{q}=2$ contour when the $m_{\sigma}=400$ MeV.
+~The $R_{q}=2$ contour of the RQM model when the $m_{\sigma}=500(400)$ MeV in the Fig.~\ref{fig5b},~is spread to 38.4 (29.9) MeV \{29.3(23.0) MeV above and 9.1(6.9) MeV below the $T_{\cep}$\} on the $T$ axis while the corresponding spread on the $\mu$ axis is 45.0(37.5) MeV \{35.7(29.1) MeV lower and 9.3(8.4) MeV higher than the $\mu_{\cep}$)\}.~The smaller size of the $R_{q}=3$ contour for the $m_{\sigma}=500(400)$ MeV is 23.3(17.6) MeV on the $T$ axis \{17.6(13.6) MeV above and 5.7(4.0) MeV below the $T_{\cep}$\} and 25.5(21.7) MeV on the $\mu$ axis \{19.9(16.4) MeV lower and 5.6(5.3) MeV higher than the $\mu_{\cep}$\}.~The smallest spread of the $R_{q}=5$ contour corresponding to the $m_{\sigma}=500(400)$ MeV,~is 13.1(10.1) MeV on the $T$ axis \{9.8(7.5) MeV above and 3.3(2.6) MeV below the $T_{\cep}$\} and 13.7(11.7) MeV on the $\mu$ axis \{10.5(8.8) MeV lower and 3.2(2.9) MeV higher than the $\mu_{\cep}$\}.~The extensions of the $R_{q}=2,3 \text{ and } 5$ contours for the $m_{\sigma}=400$ MeV along the $T$ axis and $\mu$ axis in the Fig.~\ref{fig5b},~are smaller than the corresponding contour sizes for the $m_{\sigma}=500$ MeV in the sequential order of (8.5,5.7 and 3.0) MeV on the $T$ axis and (7.5,3.8 and 2.0) MeV on the $\mu$ axis.~One can see that the spreads of the RQM model susceptibility contours for the $m_{\sigma}=500(400)$ MeV in the temperature direction are nearly equivalent to their spread in the chemical potential direction (only the $R_{q}=2$ contour is about 15 (20) percent larger along the $\mu$ axis (by 6.6 (7.6) MeV) when compared to its size along the $T$ axis).~It is worth pointing out that the consistently treated effect of the quark one-loop vacuum fluctuations in the improved effective potential of the RQM model,~gives rise to a broad,~somewhat symmetrical critical regions enveloping the CEP,~which are larger in a direction perpendicular to the crossover transition line.~Furthermore, in the RQM model, the TCP lies closer to the outer \(R_q = 2\) contour boundary when \(m_\sigma = 500\) MeV, whereas it shifts noticeably further away when \(m_\sigma = 400\) MeV.
+Table IV presents a comparison of the spread of the \(R_q = 2, 3,\) and \(5\) contours along the \(T\) and \(\mu \) axes for \(m_\sigma = 500\,(400)\) MeV across different model scenarios.